The Best Ever Refrigerator Dill Pickles

 - 1/4 oz fresh dill a few sprigs per jar

 - 2 cloves garlic crushed with the side of a knife

 - 1/4 tsp whole black peppercorns

-In a saucepan, combine the vinegar, water, garlic cloves, salt, sugar, mustard seeds, and peppercorns.
+- In a non-reactive saucepan (see note), combine the vinegar, water, garlic cloves, salt, sugar, mustard seeds, and peppercorns.
 Bring to a boil and stir until the salt and sugar are dissolved.
 Remove from heat and cool to room temperature.

 - Pour liquid over cucumbers in the jar.
 Make sure to include all the mustard seeds, peppercorns, and garlic.
 (If making multiple jars, include two cloves of garlic per jar and divide the mustard seeds and peppercorns approximately evenly between jars.)
 If you are using a slightly larger jar and the liquid doesn’t fully cover the pickles, fill the rest of the jar up with water.

 - Close the jar and refrigerate for a minimum of 24 hours but preferably 48 hours.
 Enjoy!

 Can I use dill seeds instead of fresh dill?

 II have used dried dill weed…..
 I also froze fresh dill in small ice cube blocks size and used that successfully.